top of page

 Dream On!

 I was often called back from dreaming places by loud voices saying "Hey daydreamer get your head out of the clouds!"
 It was meant to be a reprimand but I felt it was a compliment to be called a dreamer.
 I am a dreamer, a visionary.
 It may appear that I am daydreaming, but actually I am envisioning ways to solve challenges or how to build on creativity.
-I dream on.
+Therefore I dream on.

-Long ago three generations of my paternal and maternal families left the southwest for better job opportunities in the midwest.
+Long ago three generations of my paternal and maternal families left the southwest for better life opportunities in the midwest.
 They left the comfort and familiarity of their home region to risk moving across the country.
 It was a change of life that took a great deal of courage and sacrifice by my elders.
-Those prior generations had a significant influence on providing me with a birthright to experience the intrigues of Chicago, a major modern metropolitan city of diverse ethnicities and cultures.
+Those prior generations had a significant influence on providing me with a birthright to experience the intrigues of Chicago, a modern metropolitan city of diverse ethnicities and cultures.

 I had access to world class museums, a philharmonic orchestra, opera, theaters, universities and libraries, enchanted paths to the arts, education and the richness of diversity while growing up in Chicago, Illinois.
 Yes, I dreamt differently.